-A: The Humboldt Elsevier Advanced Data & Text (HEADT) Centre is a joint project of Humboldt-Innovation GmbH, the technology transfer office of Humboldt-Universität zu Berlin and the scientific information provider Elsevier.
-The HEADT Centre will explore innovative ways to serve researchers and practitioners through new technologies and analytics in the fields of research integrity and text and data mining.
+A: The Humboldt-Elsevier Advanced Data & Text (HEADT) Centre is a joint project of Humboldt-Innovation GmbH, the technology transfer office of Humboldt-Universität zu Berlin and the scientific information provider Elsevier.
+The HEADT Centre explores innovative ways to serve researchers and practitioners through new technologies and analytics in the fields of research integrity.
 It is an independent cooperative venture of Humboldt-Innovation and Elsevier to help researchers and practitioners to excel.

 Q: What are the goals and purposes of the HEADT Centre?

-A: Through the HEADT Centre, experts from Elsevier and scientists from Humboldt-Universität zu Berlin will explore innovative ways to serve the needs of researchers and practitioners.
-The Centre´s researchers will help to address pressing issues around text and data mining (TDM) and research integrity.
+A: Through the HEADT Centre, experts from Elsevier and scientists from Humboldt-Universität zu Berlin explore innovative ways to serve the needs of researchers and practitioners.
+The Centre´s researchers help to address pressing issues around research integrity.

 Q: How did the idea of the HEADT Centre originate?

-A: Researchers at Elsevier and Humboldt-Universität zu Berlin have been in regular dialogue over the past two years.
-The idea of the Centre gradually developed as it became clear that there was an alignment with regard to respective future strategies in the field of text and data mining.
+A: Researchers at Elsevier and Humboldt-Universität zu Berlin began discussing the need for research on research integrity in 2014.
+The idea of the Centre gradually developed as it became clear that there was broad agreement on future strategies.

 Q: What does the HEADT Centre’s organizational structure look like?

-A: Johann-Christoph Freytag, Professor for Databases and Information Systems at the Humboldt-Universität and Professor Michael Seadle, Director of the Berlin School of Library and Information Science and Vice-Dean of the Faculty of Arts and Humanities I at Humboldt-Universität are leading the HEADT Centre on behalf of Humboldt Universität zu Berlin.
-The HEADT Centre currently consists of two research projects, and an administrative unit, whose function it is to coordinate, and to support future grant applications and national and international collaborations.
-Prof. Freytag and Prof. Seadle each will head a project within the HEADT Centre.
-Dr. Flavio Villanustre, Vice President of Technology Architecture and Product for LexisNexis and lead of the High Performance Computing Cluster (HPCC) Systems at Elsevier, and Dr. IJsbrand Jan Aalbersberg, Senior Vice President of Research Integrity at Elsevier, are supporting the projects as Elsevier experts.
-A doctoral student/a post-doc plus a student will assist each project.
+Dr. Flavio Villanustre, Vice President of Technology Architecture and Product for LexisNexis and lead of the High Performance Computing Cluster (HPCC) Systems at Elsevier, and Dr. IJsbrand Jan Aalbersberg, Senior Vice President of Research Integrity at Elsevier, Petra Ullrich, and others from Elsevier serve as experts.
+A doctoral student/a post-doc plus a student assists each project.
 As part of this collaboration, academics from Humboldt-Universität zu Berlin can explore the idea of initiating research projects.
-Melanie Rügenhagen will manage the HEADT Centre.
+Melanie Rügenhagen manages the HEADT Centre.

-The Centre is implemented by Humboldt-Innovation GmbH, the technology transfer unit of Humboldt-Universität zu Berlin.
+Legally the Centre is a project by Humboldt-Innovation GmbH, the technology transfer unit of Humboldt-Universität zu Berlin.

-Q: What are the first two research projects about?
+Q: What were the first two research projects about?

-A: The HEADT Centre will look at research integrity issues such as plagiarism, image manipulation and data falsification and fabrication, which are urgent international challenges for both universities and publishers (Prof. Michael Seadle supported by Dr. IJsbrand Jan Aalbersberg).
-The second project will look at providing scalable infrastructure aimed at improving computer-aided discovery in order to make this kind of information mining more efficient.
-New algorithms for improving and speeding up similarity searches will be developed (Prof. Johann-Christoph Freytag supported by Dr. Flavio Villanustre).
+A: The HEADT Centre looked at research integrity issues such as plagiarism, image manipulation and data falsification and fabrication, which are urgent international challenges for both universities and publishers (Prof. Michael Seadle supported by Dr. IJsbrand Jan Aalbersberg).
+This research is further pursued in the current funding period.
+The second project looked at providing scalable infrastructure aimed at improving computer-aided discovery in order to make this kind of information mining more efficient.
+The project worked on developing new algorithms for improving and speeding up similarity searches (Prof. Johann-Christoph Freytag supported by Dr. Flavio Villanustre).

 Q: How does this collaboration benefit German and international scholarship?